 Mission phase (£1800): Flights, accommodation, food, training, team T-shirts, insurance.

 As well as all the training and learning you will receive on the course, Emmaus road has a fun and active 20s and 30s community so we recommend Vision Course students bring a good amount of pocket money with them for leisure activities and outings.
 You will also want to have enough pocket money with you to make the most of your international mission location.
 All your core costs will, however, be covered in your course fees.

 We do require that all course fees are paid before students begin the course.
 This can, however, be paid in monthly installments leading up to the start of the course if that is helpful.
 All fees are due by 31st January.
 A deposit of £50 (in cash or cheque payable to: 24-7 Prayer) is also required upon application but this is returned to you if your application is unsuccessful.
 If accepted on the course, we will send you the bank details you will need to pay your fees.

 Firstly, pray for it!
 Your Vision Course adventure starts here and fundraising to come on the course is a fantastic way to exercise your prayer and faith muscles in preparation.
 The Bible is full of inspiring assurances of how God will provide for his followers.
 God is always fully aware of our needs and the word of God tells us that He wants us to come to Him with all of our requests.
 So get praying!

 “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives; the one who seeks finds; and to the one who knocks, the door will be opened.”
-John 7: 7-8
+Matthew 7: 7-8